 Last weekend I took off down to the southern end of the coast for a weekend stay at Mantra Coolangatta Beach.
 The hotel is old-school Gold Coast, where the focus is on the beach and you find yourself becoming part of the local area.
 It’s an easy, comfortable and enjoyable space perfect for families, couples and friends looking for a beach-focused weekend getaway.

-The hotel is on Marina Parade at Coolangatta, which is around a 1 1/4 hours drive from Brisbane city.
+The hotel is on Marina Parade at Coolangatta, roughly 75 mins drive from Brisbane.
 The drive down was really easy, though I’d recommend getting away from work early if you can to beat the traffic and get the most out of your stay.
 Being on the southern end of the coast it’s way more chilled out than Surfers Paradise.
-There are less clubs and bars and it’s a more laid back, slow paced atmosphere, which I prefer.
+There are fewer clubs and bars and it’s a more laid back, slow paced atmosphere, which I prefer.
 Coolangatta is right on the New South Wales and Queensland border, giving you access to some of the BEST beaches on the coast; Kirra, Coolangatta Beach, Duranbah and Rainbow Bay.
 It’s 10 minutes away from the Gold Coast airport, making it easy to fly in from interstate or overseas for a beach break.

 The rooms are huge and come with everything you need for a comfortable stay that’s budget friendly too.
 The kitchenette means you can bring your own food and drinks to cook and eat in the apartment, which really keeps costs down.
 The views from the private balcony were so amazing that, instead of going out for dinner, Matt and I made a cheese platter and bought wine so we could stay in and watch the sunset.